Alperclktp/Alperclktp/README.md

 - Maintainable and extensible codebases
 - Production-ready standards

-For me, a game is not only about gameplay.
-It is about structure, scalability, and long-term sustainability.
+For me, strong gameplay starts with strong systems.

 ---